ULPower Aero Engines

-ULPower Aero Engines is a Belgian company which manufactures engines specifically designed for light aircraft/rotorcraft use.
+ULPower Aero Engines is a Belgian company which manufactures engines designed for use in light aircraft and rotorcraft.

 History

-In 2001 the founding partners of ULPower were asked to fix an issue with a Jabiru engine fitted into a helicopter.
+In 2001, the founding partners of ULPower were asked to fix an issue with a Jabiru engine fitted into a helicopter.
 By examining the setup they decided to build a new engine from scratch instead, because the particular Jabiru engine simply was too small for the application.
 The new engine should have the following aims and objectives: FADEC, simple, robust, easy to maintain, low parts count, high power to weight ratio and low cost of ownership.
 The founding partners had years of experience in the professional automotive rally industry.
 This included engine design, development and production for the Dakar Rally and a proprietary ECU Based on the years of engine experience from Rally, the prototype helicopter engine and the proprietary ECU, they decided to form a company producing aero engines.
 A couple of more objectives were added: The engine should be direct drive, air cooled and be able to run on both AVGAS and MOGAS with ethanol.

-Three of the four funding partners are Nicolas Josson of ROPA.BE and Lionel and Pascal D’Hondt who owns DR Tuning in Belgium.
+Three of the four founding partners are Nicolas Josson of ROPA.BE and Lionel and Pascal D’Hondt who owns DR Tuning in Belgium.
 ROPA.BE is a metal turning and milling company making engine parts, while DR Tuning works in the motor racing arena.

 After a few years of development and testing of several prototypes the first UL260i 72 kW (97 hp) engine was installed in an aircraft (a Lambert Mission 106).
 First flight tests were performed in December 2005.
 After proving the engine reliability on the ground and in the air, the project was merged into an official company structure.
 ULPower Aero Engines was officially formed in March 2006 to concentrate on the further design and manufacture of engines where light weight, power and reliability are important to the client.
 Series production commenced by the end of that year.